 Main aspects of diplomatic relations

 In 2017, the President of Ghana Nana Akufo-Addo received the sitting President of the Swiss Confederation Doris Leuthard in Accra on the occasion of a state visit.
 Earlier in 2017, the President of Ghana and Federal Councilor Johann N. Schneider-Ammann met in Geneva during the Africa CEO Forum.
-In 2007, the then President of the Swiss Confederation, Micheline Calmy-Rey, officially visited Ghana, and Ghanaian President John Evans Atta Mills was received in Switzerland on a state visit in 2010.
-Former Foreign Minister Hanna Tetteh also visited Bern in 2015 for official talks.

 The Swiss embassy supports Ghana with a number of projects in the areas of good governance and conflict prevention, thus demonstrating its appreciation for Ghana's democratic culture and its leading role in this respect.